chrisammon3000/permits-data/README.md

 ### Running the Pipeline

-  To run the entire pipeline start to finish:
+  Option 1: Run the entire pipeline start to finish using GNU Make:
   ```
   make data
   ```

-  Or load the raw data and run the pipeline from Jupyter Notebook
+  Option 2: Load the raw data using GNU Make and run the rest of the pipeline from Jupyter Notebook
   ```
   make load_db \
   && cd notebooks \